Medical Marijuana Authorizations

 As a licensed healthcare provider in Washington State, I write medical marijuana authorizations for qualifying conditions (see conditions below).
-Marijuana cards allow the patient to grow their own medicine, and purchase medical marijuana as a patient without having to pay sales and excise taxes.
+This authorization allows the patient to grow their own medicine, and purchase medical marijuana as a patient without having to pay sales and excise taxes.

 My office is located on the Olympic Peninsula in Sequim, WA, between Port Angeles and Port Townsend.
 See Contact Page.